 How do I file a Request for International Arbitration?

 As claimant, you must submit to the Center a brief that fulfills the requirements of article 3.5(3) of the Rules of procedure for international commercial arbitration.
-The brief is to be addressed to the attention of either the Director of the Center and/or the Head of its International Arbitration Section.
 Along with the above-referenced brief (“Request for International Arbitration”), you must enclose:

-(a) a copy of the receipt or payment stub of the International Arbitration Filling Fee
+(a) a copy of the receipt or payment stub of the International Arbitration Filling Fee; and

 (b) documentation of submittal of the brief to the defendant(s) known or last known address.